Be sure to choose the correct Application Version from the dropdown on the right to see only information that applies to

-To use Amazon for report and folder management, enter your connection string in the Report Path field in your config file.
+To use Amazon for report and folder management, enter your connection string in the Report Path field of your config file.

 For EC2, the Report Path should be defined as:

 Temporary File Storage

 To use Amazon for temp file storage, enter your connection string in the Temp Cloud Service field in your config file.

 For EC2, the Temp Path should be defined as: